SebasChZ/SebasChZ/README.md

 👋 Hi, I’m Sebastian, a full-time Computer Engineering Student at Instituto Tecnológico de Costa Rica(TEC).
-Currently in my 2nd semester.
+Currently in my 2nd year.
 I am a tech enthusiast.
 I love reading and learning about the latest in software, hardware, and advancements in the industry.

 - 👀 I’m interested in entry-level junior developer opportunities.
-- 🌱 I’m currently learning Data Structures and Object Oriented Programming.
+- 🌱 I’m currently learning Data Bases and Software Design.
 - 💞️ I’m looking to collaborate on projects that allow me to develop knowledge and new skills, while continuing my studies
 - 📫 How to reach me: sebas04chaves@gmail.com / +506 61456812
 - ⚡️ Fun fact: The day has 86,400 seconds and with just one you can make someone else's better